» About us

 We continue to shun lucrative advertising and corporate sponsorship deals, with the site being run and maintained by the editor and moderating team.

-Crowdfunded before the word was even dreamt up, our considerable server costs are being met by anonymous voluntary donations from users.
+Hyperlocal and crowdfunded before the buzzwords were even dreamt up, our considerable server costs are being met by anonymous voluntary donations from users.
 We remain 'umbled and grateful to all those of you who are helping keep these popular boards online and advert-free.

 If you'd like to help out, please click on our donate page.